<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=670868162266585&amp;ev=PageView&amp;noscript=1">

 A house built in 1979 could very likely have asbestos popcorn ceiling, as many homes constructed during the late 1970s still contained asbestos.
 The use of asbestos was phased out gradually, and while the official ban on most asbestos products occurred in 1989, it was not uncommon for homes built in the late '70s to contain popcorn ceilings with asbestos.

-If you're unsure whether your 1979 home has an asbestos popcorn ceiling, it’s wise to have it tested.
-This is especially important if you plan on doing any renovations or repairs that could disturb the ceiling.
+If you're unsure whether your home has an asbestos popcorn ceiling, it’s a good idea to get it tested.
+This is especially important if you plan to do any renovations or repairs that might disturb the ceiling.

 Can I Remove a Popcorn Ceiling with Asbestos?